Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/say.md

 - Attachment
 - List

-???+ success "Output any Facebook JSON"
+!!! tip "Output any Facebook JSON"
     Instead of using the UI functions provided by Cognigy, you can also output arbitrary JSON by selecting **Custom JSON** as the Type.
 This lets you see the JSON you compiled through Cognigy and modify it or add to it.

-???+ success "Using Code Nodes to output Facebook Markup"
+!!! tip "Using Code Nodes to output Facebook Markup"
     You can use the output action in Code Nodes to send JSON directly to Facebook.
 To do that, set the following code as the data property:

     ```JSON